rscottjohnson/liri-node-app/README.md

 Upon loading, LIRI presents the user with a checkbox dialogue of available actions to take.

 1. The user selects the action from the listing.
-2. Once they've chosen their action, they may be asked for a follow up input based on their choice followed by a request to confirm.
+2. Once they've chosen their action, they may be asked for a follow up input based on their choice, and finally a request to confirm.
 3. Results are displayed in the command line, and the user can scroll through the results.
+4. The user can also open the log file, `log.txt`, to view a running log of the results of their choices.

 ## APIs / Libraries / Technology used
 In order to provide the user with this information, the following APIs, libraries, and technology are used: